ivan-tkatchev/tab/docs/README.html.md

 `flatten Seq[ Map[a,b] ] -> Seq[(a,b)]`
 `flatten Seq[a] -> Seq[a]` -- sequences that are already flat will be returned unchanged.
 (Though at a performance cost.)

+`floor`
+: Rounds a floating-point number to the greatest integer that is less than the input value.
+Usage:
+`floor Real -> Real`

 `get`
 : Accesses map elements (like `index`), but returns a default value if the key is not found in the map.
 (Unlike `index` which throws an exception.)
 Usage: